What to do in Hvar: Explore one of the most beautiful islands in the world

 Kapetan Luka is a small regional carrier serving Split, Hvar, Korcula, Mljet, and Dubrovnik with its fast catamarans.
 Getting to Hvar from Dubrovnik is simple during the high season, as it serves as one of the main gateways to the island.
 The best way to reach Hvar is by hopping on one of the many catamarans that run daily between Hvar and Dubrovnik.

-Drvenik, near Makarska, is a great location to reach Hvar from.
-This ferry crossing is the shortest of all three as it takes only 30 minutes to reach Sućuraj, on Hvar.
+Drvenik, near Makarska, is a great location to reach Hvar.
+This ferry crossing is the shortest of all 3 as it takes only 30 minutes to reach Sućuraj on Hvar.

 Getting around on the island